v923z/micropython-ulab/README.md

 # Firmware

-Compiled firmware for many hardware platforms can be downloaded from Roberto Colistete's gitlab repository: for the [pyboad](https://gitlab.com/rcolistete/micropython-samples/-/tree/master/Pyboard/Firmware/), and for [ESP8266](https://gitlab.com/rcolistete/micropython-samples/-/tree/master/ESP8266/Firmware).
+Compiled firmware for many hardware platforms can be downloaded from Roberto Colistete's gitlab repository: for the [pyboad](https://gitlab.com/rcolistete/micropython-samples/-/tree/master/Pyboard/Firmware/), for [ESP32](https://gitlab.com/rcolistete/micropython-samples/-/tree/master/ESP32), and for [ESP8266](https://gitlab.com/rcolistete/micropython-samples/-/tree/master/ESP8266/Firmware).
 Since a number of features can be set in the firmware (threading, support for SD card, LEDs, user switch etc.), and it is impossible to create something that suits everyone, these releases should only be used for